Healthcare for All

 Our Solutions:

 • Mental Health Services: Expand access to mental health services as part of the universal healthcare system, ensuring comprehensive care for all aspects of health.
+Integrate mental health care into primary care offices and community clinics, making it easier to get help early instead of waiting for a crisis.

 • Comprehensive Health Standards: Improve the quality of food, drugs, and water by mandating stricter FDA guidelines[3].
 Promote exercise and provide more days off for workers to enhance public health.
+Lower prescription drug costs by setting price limits based on what peer countries pay for the same medications.
+Strengthen primary care and require referrals for non-emergency specialist care, helping patients get the right care while avoiding unnecessary spending.

 Our Reasoning:

 • Equitable Access: Universal healthcare ensures everyone has access to necessary medical services, reducing health disparities and financial stress from medical bills.
+Fair pricing rules prevent hospitals and drug companies from charging wildly different prices for the same services.

 • Holistic Health: Including mental health in universal healthcare provides comprehensive care, addressing the whole person and improving overall well-being.
+Early mental health treatment reduces hospitalizations, homelessness, and emergency care costs.

 • Public Health: Stricter FDA guidelines and promoting healthy lifestyles contribute to better public health outcomes and reduce healthcare costs in the long run.
+Cost controls like global hospital budgets and primary-care-first care models have helped countries like Canada and Sweden spend less while covering everyone.

 How we will accomplish the task:

 • Legislative Action: Pass legislation to establish a single-payer healthcare system and expand mental health services.
+Authorize national price-setting for medical services, global hospital budgets, and prescription drug price limits through federal law.

 • Regulatory Reform: Strengthen FDA regulations and implement public health initiatives promoting exercise and healthier lifestyles.
+Reform payment systems so providers are rewarded for keeping people healthy, not for ordering more procedures.

 • Public Campaigns: Conduct awareness campaigns to build support for universal healthcare and healthy living practices.
+Clearly explain how fair pricing, prevention, and simpler healthcare rules reduce costs and improve care.

 Funding:

-Healthcare for All | Net +$1.273 trillion in federal mandatory spending with these policies
+Healthcare for All | Net increase of $950 billion–$1.1 trillion in new public healthcare spending with these policies.

 • Universal Healthcare: